sww1235/CookBookRS/README.md

 # Optional.
 If not defined in file, will be defined and written out when files are saved.
 id = '1ae4f773-e08a-4a5d-b8bc-6be9404269aa'
 name = "Recipe Name"
 # Optional.
-This supports newlines so a multi-line string is acceptable here instead
+This supports newlines so a multi-line string is acceptable here
 description = "This is a description."
 # Optional.
-This supports newlines so a multi-line string is acceptable here instead
+This supports newlines so a multi-line string is acceptable here
 comments = "Here is a comment."
 # The source should be a descriptive reference of where the recipe was found.
 If unknown, put Unknown.
 source = "Where this recipe was from."